AlbinoGT/AlbinoGT/README.md

-- 👋 Hi, I’m @AlbinoGT
+- 👋 Hi, I’m LunarTheDev
-- 👀 I’m interested in developing games
+- 👀 I’m interested in developing games and mods for GT
-- 🌱 I’m currently learning how to code/how crab runners development works
+- 🌱 I’m currently learning how to code
 - 💞️ I’m looking to collaborate on YouTube
-- 📫 How to reach me: My discord is @albinogorillatag, DM me!
+- 📫 How to reach me: My discord is @lunarthedev.
+DM me!
 They're open... 👀
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: He/Him/She
-- ⚡ Fun fact: I am a YouTuber with 1.3K!
+- ⚡ Fun fact: I am a YouTuber with 3.68K!

 <!---
 AlbinoGT/AlbinoGT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.